 - Soonth Blocks is a beginner-friendly modular synthesizer.

 - OctaSine is an open-source FM synthesizer VST plugin.

 Free Synth VST Instruments – The Conclusion

-As you can see, there are dozens of excellent free synth VST plugins on the market.
-If you’re new to sound design, our suggestion is to learn the basics of subtractive synthesis with simple plugins like Charlatan and Tyrell N6.
+As you can see, dozens of excellent free synth VST plugins are on the market.
+If you’re new to sound design, we suggest learning the basics of subtractive synthesis with simple plugins like Charlatan and Tyrell N6.

 Once you’ve covered the basics of sound design, start exploring the limitless capabilities of virtual instruments like Surge and Vital Basic.

 If you think some other free synth VST should be added to the list, let us know in the comments section below.

 Return to our Free VST Plugins page for more freeware instruments and effects.